kubuntu-team/kubuntu.org/content/en/news/New_Hugo_Static_Website.md

 - Lightning-fast loading speeds and almost zero server load

 We chose a soft launch so we can enable features and polish the design as we go.
-That’s why we started with AI-generated placeholder images – they’ve been replaced with proper Kubuntu artwork very soon.The new site already renders much faster than the old one, it’s inherently safer without server-side scripting, and with your kind assistance we’ll have it in tip-top shape in just days.Check out the latest commits in the public repository and follow the progress live!
+That’s why we started with AI-generated placeholder images – they’ve been replaced with proper Kubuntu artwork very soon.
+The new site already renders much faster than the old one, it’s inherently safer without server-side scripting, and with your kind assistance we’ll have it in tip-top shape in just days.
+Check out the latest commits in the public repository and follow the progress live!
 If you enjoy giving back to open source, your help is more than welcome:

 - Report remaining issues